lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 python game.py human MCTS
 ```

+For the MCTS player, you can set the number of simulations per move, and time limit per move.
-If you want to change the number of simulations per step for the MCTS agent, please change it in player.py.
+It will run the given number of simulations per move unless the time limit is reached.
+The default number of simulations per move is 100, and the default time limit is None.

 ## AI Performance
 I implemented the AI using Monte Carlo Tree Search.
 Using 100 iterations per move, the AI wins 99 games out of 100, with 1 draw, against a random agent.
 Using 1000 iterations per move, the AI wins all 100 games against a random agent.
 Using 10000 iterations per move, the AI can beat me sometimes.